How common are ear infections in cats?

 How should I apply medication to my cat's ear?

 - It is important to get the medication into the horizontal ear canal or lower part of the ear canal.
-The cat's ear canal is shaped like an "L" and you must ensure that you apply the medication into the entire ear canal.
-For step-by-step instructions, see our handout, Administering Ear Drops to Your Cat.
+The cat's ear canal is shaped like an 'L' and you must ensure that you apply the medication into the entire ear canal.
+For step-by-step instructions, see handout "Applying Ear Drops to Cats".

 - When all ear medications have been applied, clean the outer part of the ear canal and the inside of the ear flap with a cotton ball.
-Do not use cotton tipped applicators, as they tend to push debris back into the vertical ear canal.
+Do not use cotton tipped applicators (Q-Tips), as they tend to push debris back into the vertical ear canal.